-If you owe tax and lodge your return late, any amount owing will be payable on November 21 this year, and a general interest charge will be calculated from then until payment is made.
+If you have a tax debt and file your return after the deadline, any amount that you owe will become due on November 21 of this year, and a general interest penalty will be applied from that point forward until payment is completed in full.

 3. I have been married for a year.
 What effect does this have on the tax returns that my wife and I have to lodge?

 If you were married during the year, you might be entitled to get a Medicare premium discount that is proportional to your adjusted gross income.
 However, you will need to be aware of the money that your partner earned both before and after the wedding.
 Your spouse is required to file their tax return if they had any earnings during the year that was subject to taxation.